usmmsy/financial_statement_ML/README.md

      python scripts\wmt_bs_model_pipeline.py
      ```

+---

-## Core model code
+## 6. Core model code

 The structural model and typed containers live under `src/wmt_bs_forecaster`:

 - `types_wmt.py` — dataclasses-like typed containers for policies, drivers, previous state, and forecast statements.
 - `accounting_wmt.py` — deterministic structural layer implementing a Vélez‑Pareja–style roll-forward of the three statements, with explicit working capital, PPE, leases, equity, and identity checks.

-At this point, the following files' functionalities are wrapped inside pipeline scripts (`estimate_wmt.py`, `train_wmt.py` and `forecast_wmt.py`), but in the future will be fullfilled as we expand our application.
+At this point, the following files' functionalities are wrapped inside pipeline scripts (`estimate_wmt.py`, `train_wmt.py` and `forecast_wmt.py`), but in the future will be fulfilled as we expand the application:

 - `drivers_wmt.py`, `data_wmt.py`, `model_wmt.py`, `forecast_heads.py` — supporting helpers for data loading, driver construction, and potential model extensions.
 - `losses_wmt.py` — WMT-specific loss functions used during calibration.

 Unit tests live under `tests/unit/wmt`, and integration tests for the end-to-end pipeline are under `tests/integration/test_wmt_pipeline.py`.

+---

-## Obsolete / archive code
+## 7. Obsolete / archive code

 This repository originally contained a more generic or earlier-iteration set of scripts and helper modules.
 The **authoritative** path for the current Walmart one-quarter forecast is: